DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 1. Read about RL and Stable Baselines3
 2. Do quantitative experiments and hyperparameter tuning if needed
-3. Evaluate the performance using a separate test environment
+3. Evaluate the performance using a separate test environment (remember to check wrappers!)
 4. For better performance, increase the training budget